ghc-proposals/ghc-proposals/README.rst

    If the proposal is an amendment to an already accepted proposal, the committee secretary additionally labels that proposal with the `Amendment <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3AAmendment>`__ label.

-   The author may take one of the following actions:
+   Community discussion may continue indefinitely until the author takes one of the following actions:

    A) **Action**: Submit to committee.